How to Improve Your TripAdvisor Ranking Quickly and EasilyTipps & Tricks Vanessa Judas

 Dealing with negative feedback

 Ideally, you want to get on top of negative feedback before it gets to TripAdvisor so that you can prevent it from turning into bad reviews.
-There are several ways to go about doing this, from showing up in person at your tours and activities and actively asking your guests if they are enjoying themselves to providing contact information on your website and at your locations so that customers know how to send feedback to you directly.
-Responding to complaints quickly and offering refunds, discounts and other forms of compensation are other effective ways to limit the chance that customers will post negative reviews on TripAdvisor.
+There are several ways to go about this, from personally showing up at your events, checking in with your customers and making sure they are enjoying themselves, to providing them with contact information on your website and at your locations to make sure they can provide you with feedback directly.
+Responding to complaints quickly and offering refunds, discounts and other forms of compensation are other effective ways to rectify the situation and avoid the need to go public with their negative feedback.

-But don’t be surprised if you still get some bad reviews here and there: it’s bound to happen.
-You just need to know how to deal with them.
+However, don’t be surprised if you still get some bad reviews every now and again: it’s bound to happen.
+Respond to them publicly, graciously and in a timely manner to show them and other potential buyers that you truly care.

 How improving your TripAdvisor ratings impacts other sales channels

-bookingkit makes it possible to use your customer ratings and reviews from Tripadvisor, Google and Facebook to convince visitors to book tours and activities on your website.
-This means potential customers can see directly in the embedded bookingkit window how satisfied other bookers are with your services.
+bookingkit makes it possible to use your customer ratings and reviews from Tripadvisor, Google and Facebook as social proof on your website and booking page, in order to provide potential bookers with the further information they need to make their decision.
+This means that potential customers can see directly in the embedded bookingkit window how satisfied other bookers are with your services.
 And if they want to know more about a particular review, all they have to do is open the detail view for the tour or activity in question.
-The benefits to you are three-fold:
+The benefits are three-fold:

-- More trust in your services and more bookings
+- Build greater trust in your services which results in more bookings

-- Better customer relations and more repeat business
+- Improve customer relations and encourage more repeat business